ALL WAYS TO

 The original plan for Cadillac included a county courthouse, which set off a multiple decade fight with Sherman for the county seat.
 That altercation resulted in politics at its worst and several townships being created.
 Sherman, near Mesick, was the first county seat.
 Manton briefly held the honor, but in 1882, after a long and bitter political struggle, Cadillac was permanently chosen.

 MORE INFORMATION ABOUT CADILLAC'S HISTORY...

 Cadillac Fast Facts

-- Cadillac Area has the largest concentration of morel mushrooms in the USA.
+- Cadillac Area has some of the largest concentrations of morel mushrooms in the United States.

 - The city of Cadillac maintains 115 acres of public parks.

 - Christmas trees cut from our Huron-Manistee National Forest have been sent to both our state capital and our nation's capital to be displayed as official Capital Christmas Trees.